unibz-core/security-archimate/docs/Terminology.md

 Risk is always relative.
 This means an event might be regarded as a *Threat Event* by one agent, whereas another agent perceives it as a *Opportunity Event*.
 For example, from the attacker's perspective, a successful phishing attack that compromises confidential information is seen as a *Gain Event*, a positive value event that brings about situations that satisfy the attacker's goals; however, from the victim's viewpoint (*Risk Subject*), it is a *Loss Event*, caused by a chain of *Threat Events*, that hurts their goals.
 The relativity of risks comes from their negative impact on goals.
 If one is concerned about the confidentiality of their data, this is because the risk of compromising it jeopardizes their goals, such as data privacy or avoiding identity theft.

-In ArchiMate, *Risk Experience* is represented as an Grouping element stereotyped with «RiskExperience»
+In ArchiMate, *Risk Experience* is represented as a Grouping element stereotyped with «RiskExperience».

 *Risk Experience* aggregates the risk elements and the relations, including *Hazard Assessment*, *Threat Agent*, *Loss Event*, *Vulnerability*, *Asset at Risk*, and *Threat Enabler*.